THE APOSTOLIC SUCESSION OF JAMES DOUGLAS CONLEY

-Pope Pius X (Giuseppe Sarto), who had consecrated Gaetano de Lai a bishop, was himself consecrated by Lucido Parocchi.
+Pope Saint Pius X (Giuseppe Sarto), who had consecrated Gaetano de Lai a bishop, was himself consecrated by Lucido Parocchi.
 Giuseppe Melchiorre Sarto was born on 2 June, 1835, at Riese, Province of Treviso near Venice.
 After private studies at home and in the rectory of his village, Sarto received the tonsure from the Bishop of Treviso in 1850.
-He was sent to Padua for formal seminary studies before being ordained in 1858.
+He was sent to Padua for formal seminary studies before being ordained to the priesthood in 1858 by the bishop Saint Giovanni Antonio Farina.
 Sarto held many clerical assignments from chaplain, parish priest and pastor, before being named a canon of the cathedral chapter of Treviso where he also served as diocesan vicar‐general.

 He was named the bishop of Mantua in 1884, a diocese in great financial and spiritual difficulty at that time.
 He was consecrated by Lucido Parocchi on 20 November 1884.
 Sarto stressed the Tomistic doctrine, the method of ecclesial understanding as laid down by St. Thomas Aquinas.